BSW Academic Planning

-Social work classes meet once a week for a longer block of time.
+The beginning social work classes meet once a week for a longer block of time.
 Classes are held Monday through Thursday from either 1:00 to 3:45pm or from 4:00-6:45pm.
 If a class meets in the 1:00pm time slot in the fall, it will meet in the 4:00pm time slot in the spring term and vice versa.
-Some senior course are held in the evening to better accommodate field practicum hours.
+Some senior courses are held in the evening to better accommodate field practicum hours.

 Social Work Course Sequencing

-S102 and S141 should be taken prior to beginning 221 and 251, although students declaring the major later in their academic careers may take all four courses during the same semester to avoid extending their academic career.
+S102 and S141 should be taken prior to beginning 221 and 251, although students declaring the major later in their academic careers may take all four courses during the same semester to avoid extending their completion of the degree.

 Full Time and Part Time Options